khinds10/RetroDashboard/README.md

 ##9 Running Plugins for Populating Display Data

 The **'plugins/'** folder contains plugins to get started populating the central server with information that the dashboard will display as output.

+**network-monitor.py**
+*This plugin will persist to the central data hub local network information such as your current upload and download speed in KBPS.*

+**Software Requirements:**

+ifstat is required

+	sudo apt-get install ifstat

+Configure and run the script:

+	dashboardServer = 'CHANGE TO YOUR SERVER.com'

+$  `nohup python network-monitor.py > network-monitor.out &`

+**server-monitor.py**
+*This plugin will persist to the central data hub local CPU usage and temperature statistics.*

+**Software Requirements:**

+psensor-server is required

+	sudo apt-get install psensor-server

+Configure the script:

+	dashboardServer = 'CHANGE TO YOUR SERVER.com'

+Run pensor server on port 17510, then run the server monitor script:

+$ `nohup psensor-server -p 17510 > /dev/null 2>&1`

+$  `nohup python server-monitor.py > server-monitor.out &`

+**DashboardPhone/**
+*This is a fully functional Android App that runs on your phone as a service and will persist to the central data hub notifications and indicator flags (coming soon).*

+**Configure the App**
+You need to update the settings.java file with your local settings

+		// host with the PHP server script installed for the RetroDashboard public static String remoteDashboardHost = "CHANGE TO YOUR SERVER.com";

+		// create a list of notifications (by title) your phone always produces but don't need to broadcast public static String[] ignoredNotifications = new String[] { "Privacy Guard active", "Change keyboard" };

+**Build the App**

+Using an Android IDE, import the project locally and build it to an APK file.
+Install the APK on your phone locally and it should start working for you.